baptisteArno/typebot.io/apps/docs/docs/editor/blocks/logic/set-variable.md

 ## Current Date

-But also set the variable to the current date for example:
+You can create a `Submitted at` (or any other name) variable using this code:

 ```js
 new Date().toISOString()
 ```

+It will set the variable to the current date and time.

 ## Random ID